 Something about the Luis I Bridge…

 Straddling across the River Douro is a double-deck metal arch bridge, connecting Porto and Vila Nova de Gaia.
 The design of the river was due to the hilly nature of both sides of the river.
 The lower deck of the bridge is only 172 meters long (and the upper deck 395 meters), yet it’s the longest of its type in the world.
 In fact, it would be quite difficult to name another bridge with two decks 85 meters apart, has such scale and magnificent design.
-Not to mention the original bridge was built in the year of 1886!
-Several upgrades and improvements have been made over the years, and now the bridge is paved for both vehicles and trams to run though.
+Not to mention the original bridge was built in the year 1886!
+Several upgrades and improvements have been made over the years, and now the bridge is paved for both vehicles and trams to run through.

 On the other side of the river, we saw a booth on the bank selling tickets for ropeway cable cars which took us right back to the top of the hill.
 On the ride, of course, the view was gorgeous.
-The cable car already became a touristic attraction and a sustainable mean of transport, connecting Gaia riverside promenade to the upper deck of D. Luis I bridge over river Douro nearby Jardim do Morro Metro station and the belvedere of Serra do Pilar convent church.
+The cable car already became a touristic attraction and a sustainable means of transport, connecting Gaia riverside promenade to the upper deck of D. Luis I bridge over river Douro nearby Jardim do Morro Metro station and the belvedere of Serra do Pilar convent church.
 The entire trip was just about 5 mins and it is a good way to see the beautiful houses layering on the slopes on the other side of the river in Porto.

 We had only a day in the city, and so we didn’t spend time getting on a River Cruise tour.
 I wonder if they are any good, and if anyone had done then could leave comments and share their experience?